aica-technology/docker-images/toolkits/README.md

 "@aica/foss/control-libraries" = "v9.2.0"
 "@aica/foss/modulo" = "v5.2.0"

-# along with the above core libraries, you can also include these ancillary images
+# along with the above core libraries, you can also include the toolkit
+# images for easy access to CUDA and ML libraries
 "@aica/toolkits/cuda-toolkit" = "v0.1.0-24.12-py3"
 "@aica/toolkits/ml-toolkit" = "v0.1.0-gpu-24.12-py3"